looselytyped/terraform-workshop/README.md

 ### AWS Account Setup

+**I HIGHLY recommend NOT using your company (assuming you have one) account credentials for this workshop**.
+If you do not have a personal AWS account see below on how to set it up.

+Secondly, if you already have an AWS account, then **please make sure you have a Default VPC**.
+If you do not have one, see [this](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#create-default-vpc) on how to create one.

 - If you **don't** already have an AWS account, head over to https://aws.amazon.com/ and create an account
   - **NOTE** — This account will have `admin` privileges, and you **do not want** to use this on a day-to-day basis!
 Store these credentials securely.
   - Please look over [Security Best Practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) and make sure you are following best practices here (Be sure to set up MFA as well)